arke-industries/Protogen/README.md

 Text Format
 -----------

 protogen's text format is rather simple.
-The exact grammary is NYI, but it goes along the lines of:
+The exact grammar is NYI, but it goes along the lines of:

 ```